- NAME: David Lee Roth

 "I've been rich.
 I've been poor.
 Rich is better."

-Now famous for his distinctive vocals, as well as his rowdy and, sometimes, raunchy stage persona, David Lee Roth started life as the son of an ophthalmologist.
+Musician David Lee Roth was born on October 10, 1954, in Bloomington, Indiana.
+Now famous for his distinctive vocals, as well as his rowdy and, sometimes, raunchy stage persona, Roth started life as the son of an ophthalmologist.
 Some of his early musical favorites were jazz artist Al Jolson and R&B legend Ray Charles.
 During the summers, Roth would often visit his uncle Manny in New York City.
 His uncle ran the club Cafe Wha? in the Greenwich Village neighborhood, a popular hot spot for such famous talents as Bob Dylan.

 Van Halen became a popular fixture on the club scene.
 According to several reports, KISS's frontman Gene Simmons attended one of the band's concerts and paid for them to make a demo recording.
 Van Halen landed a contract with Warner Bros. in 1977 and released their first self-titled album the following year.
 Van Halen quickly became a hit, featuring Roth's expressive, sometimes primal vocals and Eddie Van Halen's revolutionary guitar work.
 The album contained numerous now classic hard rock songs, such as "Runnin' with the Devil" and "Jamie's Cryin'."
 Roth wrote much of the lyrics for the group, which has been credited for changing the face of hard rock with their pop- and punk-influenced sound.